Sogoana/chemical-stress-conjugation-analysis/README.md

 This repository contains the code and workflow for the analysis of chemical stresss conjugation effects using molecular chemical descriptors, fingerprints and integrating them into Machine-learning models.
 The project is designed to be reproducible, modular and extensible with clear separation between data processing, feature generation, data split, possible clustering and model training / evaluation

+## Project status

+This repository is under active development.
+Results, feature sets, and models may change.
+Stable versions used in publications are archived on Zenodo.

 # Project structure
 ```text
 chemical-stress-conjugation-analysis/